RevenueHunt/docs/docs/how-to-guides/show-quiz-on-customer-profile.md

 ![how to show quiz on customer profile rendered](/images/how to show quiz on customer profile rendered.png)

 ---
-This guide provides instructions for developers on showning the quiz on a customer profile in Shopify.
+This guide provides instructions for developers on showing the quiz on a customer profile in Shopify.